How To Do SEO For A Website [Beginner’s Guide]

 Off-page SEO is a little bit harder to influence than the on-page stuff…

-It’s focus is more on promotional methods and getting your website found on social media, bookmarking sites and perhaps most importantly attracting links from other credible websites.
+Here we focus more on promotional methods and getting your website found on social media, bookmarking sites.
+And perhaps most importantly attracting backlinks from other credible websites.

-Whilst you can influence these elements, they are largely out of your direct control – which is why they are usually bucketed separately to on-page SEO.
+Whilst you can influence these elements, they are largely out of your direct control.
+This is why they are usually bucketed separately to on-page SEO.

 - Credible domains linking back to your site.
 “Credible” in this case is referring to a domain’s authority.
 Authority is determined by a number of different factors, but to simplify things you can just download the Moz Chrome Plugin and see the domain authority ranking, out of 100, for any site on the internet.

 - The “relevancy” of the links coming back to your site.
 If a page is very relevant to yours, a link will hold more weight in Google’s eyes.
-For example, if a Health and Fitness site linked to a site about Knitting it’s probably not “relevant” and subsequently is considered a low quality link.
+For example, if a Health and Fitness site linked to a site about Knitting it’s probably not “relevant”.
+Therefore subsequently this is a low quality link.

 - A diverse range of links is also a consideration.
 If you have the same type of link over and over again it will start to lose it’s effect.